Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

 \subsection{Strength of Correlation between Drop in Accuracy and Interventional Features Dependence}

 How strong is the observed correlation between the dependence of features and the drop in accuracy?
 For a given combination of predictive task and dataset, does it hold for a variety of hyperparameter settings?
 To answer these questions, we train several models under the ERM-Resampled setting described in \cref{subsec:proposed-solution}.
-The representations are learned using feed-forward networks, each with one to six hidden layers and with 20 to 200 hidden units.
-We also randomly set the number of training epochs to use early-stopping as a regularizer~\citep{GroupDRO}.
+The learned models are feed-forward networks, each with one to six hidden layers and with 20 to 200 hidden units.
+We also use early-stopping in our training, as it has been noted as an effective regularizer~\citep{GroupDRO}.
+Early-stopping is executed in our experiments by choosing an arbitrary number of training epochs for each run.
 We measure the robustness of a model to interventional distribution shift using the relative drop in accuracy between observational and interventional data: $\text{Rel.}\Delta = \frac{\text{Obs acc.}-\text{Int acc.}}{\text{Obs acc.}}$.
 Similar experiments were reported in \citep{sreekumar2023spurious}, although their primary research question concerned the effect of data and model complexities on spurious correlations.
 In the following experiment, we expand their setting to deeper models and more variety in hyperparameters while foregoing the variation in data complexity.